Division of Gastroenterology and Hepatology E-Newsletter,

 Despite years of research, proof of neurogenesis in the healthy digestive system has been elusive.
 Scientists knew that the numbers of enteric neurons in a healthy small intestine remain remarkably constant for most of the adult life.
 While previous studies have shown that the adult gut contains cells that can generate neurons in lab settings outside of living organisms, finding whether such cells truly give birth to neurons in healthy adult animals eluded scientists for years.

-In this sample taken from a mouse small intestine, a network of neural precursor cells is highlighted in green.
+Click here to view a 3d representation of a sample taken from a mouse small intestine, a network of neural precursor cells is highlighted in green.
 Johns Hopkins researchers have discovered that these stem-like precursors constantly generate nerve cells.
 The gut’s blood vessels are highlighted in blue and the cell nuclei are gray.
 Every day, the researchers say, the gut loses and regenerates about five percent of its nerve cells.
 Over the course of a few weeks, the whole enteric nerve system turns over.